qingfengxia/scpi-parser/README.md

 - *libscpi/fifo.c* - provides basic implementation of error queue FIFO
 - *libscpi/debug.c* - provides debug functions

+Several test cases are listed in "example" folder

+ examples/common - common to examples
+ - *examples/common/scpi-def.h* -
+ declear
+       scpi_interface {SCPI_Write() ... },
+ whose implementation are within each example's main.cpp

+ - *examples/common/scpi-def.c* -
+       to instantiate (allocate memory) for scpi_context
+       to fill structure of SCPI command definitions scpi_command_t scpi_commands[], to implement example callback functions, such as:
+       ```c
+            scpi_result_t DMM_MeasureVoltageDcQ(scpi_t * context)
+        ```
+  - *examples/common/scpi-def.cpp* -   C++ version of "scpi-def.c"

+Example cases:

+ - *examples/test-LwIP-netconn   FreeRTOS +lwIP server
  - *examples/test-parser* - is the basic non-interactive demo of the parser
  - *examples/test-interactive* - is the basic interactive demo of the parser
-- *examples/test-tcp* - is the basic interactive tcp server (port 5025)
+ - *examples/test-tcp* - is the basic interactive tcp server (port 5025), POSIX OS only

-- *examples/common* - common examples commands
+How to compile examples:

+In order to compile the example cases, change directory to "libscpi" and type command: "make", before "make" in specific example directory. "examples/test-parser" should be portable to MS windows via MingGW, but a project (tell compiler how to compile) need to be created for your visual studio IDE.

 Implementation to your instrument